Semi-symmetric graph: History

 Semi-symmetric graphs were first studied E. Dauber, a student of F. Harary, in a paper, no longer available, titled "On line- but not point-symmetric graphs".
 This was seen by Jon Folkman, whose paper, published in 1967, includes the smallest semi-symmetric graph, now known as the Folkman graph, on 20 vertices.

 The term "semi-symmetric" was first used by Klin et al. in a paper they published in 1978.

+For specific degrees

 Cubic graphs

 The smallest cubic semi-symmetric graph (that is, one in which each vertex is incident to exactly three edges) is the Gray graph on 54 vertices.
 It was first observed to be semi-symmetric by Bouwer (1968).
 It was proven to be the smallest cubic semi-symmetric graph by Dragan Marušič and Aleksander Malnič.

 All the cubic semi-symmetric graphs on up to 10000 vertices are known.
 According to Conder, Malnič, Marušič and Potočnik, the four smallest possible cubic semi-symmetric graphs after the Gray graph are the Iofinova-Ivanov graph on 110 vertices, the Ljubljana graph on 112 vertices, a graph on 120 vertices with girth 8 and the Tutte 12-cage.

+Quartic graphs

+Any quartic (4-regular or tetravalent) graph can be transformed into a larger quartic graph by the subdivided double construction, which first subdivides each edge into a path of two edges (with a degree-2 subdivision vertex in the middle of the path), and then replaces each vertex from the original by two copies of the vertex, with the same four subdivision vertices as neighbors.
+For instance, the Folkman graph can be obtained in this way as the subdivided double of the complete graph $K_5$.
+The subdivided double of an arc-transitive graph is edge-transitive, but may not be vertex-transitive, producing a semi-symmetric graph.
+Every semi-symmetric quartic graph in which some two vertices have the same neighbors can be constructed as a subdivided double.